parnic/node-screenlogic/README.md

 Activates or deactivates a circuit.
 See [`SLSetCircuitStateMessage`](#slsetcircuitstatemessage) documentation for argument values.
 Emits the `circuitStateChanged` event when response is acknowledged.

+### setSetPoint(controllerId, bodyType, temperature)

+Sets the heating setpoint for any body.
+See [`SLSetHeatSetPointMessage`](#slsetheatsetpointmessage) documentation for argument values.
+Emits the `setPointChanged` event when response is acknowledged.

 ### Events

 * `loggedIn` - Indicates that a connection to the server has been established and the login process completed. `get` methods can be called once this event has been emitted.